Back

 Articles you might like

-Confluence CAD Integration: Manage and View CAD Files in Confluence
+Confluence CAD Integration: Embed and View CAD Files in Confluence

-Confluence CAD Integration: Manage and View CAD Files in Confluence
+Confluence CAD Integration: Embed and View CAD Files in Confluence

 Engineering, architecture, and design teams rely on CAD files to communicate complex ideas.
 But sharing these files in documentation platforms can be painful - especially when stakeholders don’t have access to expensive CAD software.Confluence CAD integration solves this problem by letting teams embed, view, and collaborate on CAD files directly within Confluence.